parmegv/leap_doc/docs/platform/quick-start.md

 Node initialization only needs to be done once, but there is no harm in doing it multiple times:

-    $ leap node init
+    $ leap node init production

+This will initialize all nodes with the tag "production".
 When `leap node init` is run, you will be prompted to verify the fingerprint of the SSH host key and to provide the root password of the server(s).
 You should only need to do this once.

 If you prefer, you can initalize each node, one at a time: